William C. Chase: World War II

 The 1st Cavalry Division arrived in Australia and continued its training at Strathpine, Queensland.
 Training there was more vigorous than at Fort Bliss, and Chase broke his heel bone in a training accident.
 In December 1943, the 1st Cavalry Division sailed for Oro Bay, where it staged for its next operation, the Admiralty Islands campaign.
 Chase was chosen to lead the assault.
 Here, his tactical expertise came to the fore.
 He resisted the temptation to overrun the island of Los Negros, and thereby overextend his forces, and instead formed a defensive perimeter that made good use of the terrain.
 From this position, he was able to defeat a series of counterattacks by the numerically superior Japanese garrison.
 The crisis passed, Chase's force was reinforced by the rest of the division, and the 1st Cavalry Division was then able to overrun the islands.
 Chase was awarded the Bronze Star for his role in the campaign.

 The 1st Cavalry Division remained in the Admiralty Islands until October, when it boarded ships there for the invasion of Leyte, which it assaulted on October 20, 1944.
 Chase's 1st Brigade's initial mission was to reconnoiter the hills on the west side of the Tacloban Valley and establish observation posts from which it could command the entrances to the valley.
 In November, he was ordered to cover the flank of X Corps' advance up the Leyte Valley, and later into the Ormoc Valley.
 Chase had to move his brigade across mountainous, roadless, uncharted jungle in frequently appalling wet weather.
 The advance made slow progress against Japanese troops that fought tenaciously all the way.

 The 1st Cavalry Division was down to half strength when it was withdrawn from the front line on Leyte for a brief rest in January 1945, but few reinforcements arrived before it was ordered to move to Luzon, where it disembarked over the beaches at San Fabian on January 27, 1945.
-General of the Army Douglas MacArthur ordered the 1st Cavalry Division's commander, Major General Vern D. Mudge, to conduct a rapid advance on Manila.
+General of the Army Douglas MacArthur ordered the 1st Cavalry Division's commander, Major General Verne D. Mudge, to conduct a rapid advance on Manila.
 For this, Mudge formed three flying columns.
 Initially, Chase's 1st Brigade's mission was to follow one of the columns but on February 1 he was relieved of responsibility for the main body of the 1st Brigade and placed in command of all three flying columns.